 D: Athletes who meet the Development (D) Card criteria in the order described in this document.

-DI: Injured athletes who were carded at D in 2025-2026 who meet the Exceptional Circumstances clause in the HPP Team Selection criteria (Development Injury/Illness).
+DI: Injured athletes who were carded at D in 2025-2026 who meet the Exceptional Circumstances clause in the HPP Team Selection criteria (Development health related circumstances).

-For Development Cards only, slopestyle / big air and halfpipe athletes who are selected to the National Team in one discipline and do not meet the carding criteria in that discipline but meet the criteria in the other discipline, can be eligible for a D card when there is funding left over.
+D Card Eligibility – Cross Discipline: Slopestyle/Big Air and Halfpipe athletes who are selected to the National Team in one discipline but do not meet the carding criteria for that discipline may still be eligible for a Development (D) card if they meet the carding criteria in the other discipline.
+This applies only when there is remaining Development Card funding available.

 Specific descriptions of each discipline’s Exceptional Circumstance clause (points C, E and G, above) can be found on separate HPP Selection Criteria available at: National Team Policies.